-CRIME: Tens of thousands of U.S. citizens safely visit El Salvador each year for study, tourism, business, and volunteer work.
+CRIME: Tens of thousands of U.S. citizens safely visit El Salvador each year for study, tourism, cruise ship visits, business, and volunteer work.
 There is no information to suggest that U.S. citizens are specifically targeted by criminals; however, crime and violence are serious problems throughout the country.
-Although Salvadoran police statistics show a decrease in annual homicides for the last two years, the homicide rate has again been rising steadily since August 2013.
-From mid-February through April 2014, El Salvador has experienced an average of almost 10 people killed per day -- the highest homicide rate since 2011.
-Since January 2010, 31 U.S. citizens were murdered in El Salvador including a 9-year-old child in December 2013.
-During the same time period, 335 U.S. citizens reported having their passports stolen, while many others were victims of violent crimes.
+Since January 2010, 33 U.S. citizens were murdered in El Salvador, including a nine-year-old child in December 2013.
+During the same time period, 366 U.S. citizens reported having their passports stolen, while others were victims of violent crimes.

 Typical crimes in El Salvador include extortion, mugging, highway assault, home invasion, and car theft.
-Some victims unwittingly wander into gang-controlled territory and are killed, normally at night.
+Some victims unwittingly wander into gang-controlled territory andmay be targeted, normally at night.
 Assaults against police officers have risen, and public shootouts are not uncommon.
-Home invasions and/or burglaries of residences during broad daylight have continued to be prevalent in affluent residential neighborhoods in San Salvador.
+Home invasions and/or burglaries of residences during broad daylight are prevalent in affluent residential neighborhoods in San Salvador.
 Some of these home invasions occur when individuals posing as deliverymen or as police officers gain access to a home.
-Armed robberies of climbers and hikers in El Salvador’s national parks are regular occurrences, and the Embassy strongly recommends engaging the services of a local guide certified by the national or local tourist authority when hiking in back-country areas -- even within the national parks.
+Armed robberies of climbers and hikers in El Salvador’s national parks are known to occur, and the Embassy strongly recommends engaging the services of a local guide certified by the national or local tourist authority when hiking in back-country areas -- even within the national parks.
 In 2000, the National Civilian Police (PNC) established a special tourist police force (POLITUR) to provide security and assistance to tourists.
 It has officers located in 19 tourist destinations.

-A majority of serious crimes in El Salvador are never solved; only 6 of the 31 murders of U.S. citizens since January 2010 have resulted in convictions.
-El Salvador’s current conviction rate for all crimes is five percent.
+A majority of serious crimes in El Salvador are never solved; only 6 of the 33 murders of U.S. citizens since January 2010 have resulted in convictions.
 The Government of El Salvador lacks sufficient resources to properly investigate and prosecute cases and to deter violent crime.
 While several of the PNC’s investigative units have shown great promise, routine street level patrol techniques, anti-gang, and crime suppression efforts are limited.
 Equipment shortages (particularly radios, vehicles, and fuel) further limit their ability to deter or respond to crimes effectively.

-El Salvador, a country of roughly 6 million people, has, according to Government of El Salvador statistics, thousands of known gang members from several gangs including Mara Salvatrucha (MS-13) and Eighteenth Street (M18), and gang members are quick to engage in violence or use deadly force if resisted.
+El Salvador, a country of roughly six million people, has, according to Government of El Salvador statistics, thousands of known gang members from several gangs including Mara Salvatrucha (MS-13) and Eighteenth Street (M18).
+Gang members are quick to engage in violence or use deadly force if resisted.
 These “maras” concentrate on narcotics and arms trafficking, murder for hire, car-jacking, extortion, and violent street crime.
-In 2013, the number of people reported as missing in El Salvador increased by 93 percent.
 A significant number of disappearances are believed by authorities to be related to gang activity, since many of the missing are in gangs or are friends or family members of gang members.
 Police sources claim that the families of gang members often face the same risks of being killed or disappearing as the gang members themselves.

 Extortion is a particularly serious and very common crime in El Salvador.
 Some extortion attempts are no more than random cold calls that originate from imprisoned gang members using cellular telephones, and the subsequent threats against the victim are made through social engineering and/or through information obtained about the victim’s family.
-U.S. citizens who are visiting El Salvador for extended periods are at higher risk for extortion demands.
-Hitting its peak a few years ago, extortion rates have dropped in the last two years.
-However, recent reports show that there is an increase in the level of violence associated with extortion cases.
+U.S. citizens who are visiting El Salvador for extended periods are at higher risk for extortion demands. .
 Many extortions are not reported by victims for fear of reprisal and lack of faith in the ability of the government to protect the victims.